IBM/wx-ibmcloud-solutions-scc/docs/lab/1_3-view-deployed-project.md

 ![alt text](<../images/1.3.5-a-n.png>)

     Filter for your resource group (for example: rag-lab-00-service-rg) and **rag-common-services** under **Group (A)** to view all resources deployed by the DA.  <br>

-    You may have resources with a starting name of MY-lab, these are the resources that are currently being created by the DA you deployed at the beginning of the lab.
 ![alt text](../images/1.3.5-n-b.png)